 An Inner Sense of Knowing

 At its core, spiritual wisdom is discernment.
-It’s the ability to see situations clearly and choose in ways that align with your deepest values.
-This is an internal sense of what’s true and right for you, separate from external pressures or social expectations.
+It’s the ability to see situations clearly and choose in ways that align with your deepest values, separate from external pressures.
+This isn’t about rigid rules.
+It’s about cultivating a relationship with your intuition, so you can tell a fleeting desire apart from what truly serves long-term growth.

 “Discretion is the begetter, guardian and moderator of all virtues.”